dnosproject/dnosproject.github.io/_docs/examples/toposervice.md

         public void onCompleted() {}
     });
 ```
 3. We can also retrieve the list of hosts that have beed detected by ONOS controller.
-For example, we print the ip address, mac address, the switch and its port number that host is connected to.
+For example, we print the ip address, mac address, and the switch and the port number that host is connected to.
 ```java
 // Retrieves list of hosts in the network topology
     topologyServiceStub.getHosts(empty, new StreamObserver<ServicesProto.HostsProto>() {